alexjasson/templechess/README.md

   than having a look up table for pawns.
 Especially considering this lookup table will eat up L1 cache.
 Hence, pawn moves should be implemented OTF.

+To traverse left pawn moves:
-- To traverse pawn attacks, play all left pawn attacks on pawn bitboard, then the moves are just the left pawn attacks of the opponent with the squares reversed
+- play all left pawn attacks on pawn bitboard
+- Pop the moves in a while loop to get the to square
+- Use BitBoardSetBit on the square to get a bitboard with the to square
+- Shift the to bitboard left from the opponents perspective to get the from bitboard
+- Use BitBoardGetLSB on the from bitboard to get the from square
+- You now have a bitboard with a to bit and a from square
+- Pass this to the traverseFn
+- Continue loop